Xiangyu-Hu/SPHinXsys/tutorials/sphinx/installation.rst

 For any other combination, please refer to the official `architecture documentation <https://vcpkg.io/en/docs/users/triplets.html>`_.

-If you have difficult to install these packages, you can use the pre-compiled vcpkg files for windows as follows:
+If you have difficulty to install these packages, you can use the pre-compiled vcpkg files for windows as follows:

 ..  code-block:: pwsh